kaorahi/katawrap/README.md

 * -every ANALYZE_TURNS_EVERY
 * -last

+Similarly, the following options are equivalent to `-default`.

+* -default-komi KOMI
+* -default-rules RULES

 Set `-from 50 -every 10 -last` to analyze the turns 50, 60, 70, ... and the endgame after the last move, for example.

 Original KataGo is emulated to some extent by the following options.